Menu Close

 • by Joseph Giomboni

-Public Relations Inquiry, Ahead of Print.
+Public Relations Inquiry, Volume 14, Issue 1, Page 49-68, January 2025.
 A textual analysis of PR News was conducted to understand the evolution of internship programs and explore how the industry articulates, rationalizes, and positions these workers as valuable sources of labor.
 This study featured articles about interns who were primarily participating in internships at colleges and universities in a U.S. context to consider the range of positions and professional development within the PR industry.
 A political economy of communication framework provides insights into potential exploitative working conditions and the dynamic power relationships between prospective workers and the organization.
-This relationship is constructed through trade […]
+This […]

 • by Caitlin Cieslik-Miskimen

-Public Relations Inquiry, Ahead of Print.
+Public Relations Inquiry, Volume 14, Issue 1, Page 31-47, January 2025.
 This article explores educational public relations by analyzing publicity material that urged public school administrators and educators to adopt formal public relations programs in the 1920s and 1930s.
 This moment represents a critical juncture for the United States’ public schools, and understanding the motivations behind the push for publicity programs can help us better understand the diverse contexts in which public relations strategies and tactics have been deployed.
-This study addresses the call for public relations history to broaden its scope of inquiry beyond corporate and political communication and allows for a more complete […]
+This study addresses the call for public relations history to broaden its scope of inquiry beyond corporate and political communication and […]